Creating a Digital Twin Adapter

 Create a digital twin adapter to convert raw data payloads coming to and from a physical device or an external system to normalized telemetry data based on the digital twin model.

-The data is passed to the digital twin adapter as a JSON object containing the data and mapping.
+The data passed to the digital twin adapter as a JSON object containing the data and mapping.

-A digital twin adapter is required when working with structured data.
 There are two ways to use a digital twin adapter, depending on if the device you are working with can be programmed to send data:

-• Default adapter format: If the device can be programmed to send data in the format you want to work with, then create a digital twin adapter without specifying the inbound-envelope or the envelope-mapping.
+• Default adapter format: If the device can be programmed to send data in the format you want to work with, then create a digital twin adapter without specifying the inbound-envelope or the inbound-routes.
 As a result the data is sent in the device's default format.
-If the envelope mapping is not specified and contains a timeObserved then receivedTime is used as timeObserved value.
+If the envelope mapping is specified and contains a timeObserved then receivedTime is used as timeObserved value.
 For a specific example, see Scenario: Sending Structured Data in a Default Format using HTTPs.

 • Custom adapter format: For devices that can not be programmed to send data, you can create a custom digital twin adapter by defining a custom inbound-envelope and envelope-mapping transforming the payload and metadata to get the output you want to work with.
 For a specific example, see Scenario: Sending Structured Data in a Custom Format using HTTPs.